S1am3/Projects/README.md

 ## Stuff I find Cool
 + I find amazing that so much technology can fit in such a small device.
++ It interesting that a goldfish have sec memory